AizalCPM/cpmaizal777/README.md

-# CPMAnas
+# CPMMohammad
-<h3>CPMAnas is a tool made to modify Car Parking Multiplayer accounts with no root or vertual app.</h3>
+<h3>CPMMohammad is a tool made to modify Car Parking Multiplayer accounts with no root or vertual app.</h3>
 <h4>you just need an Access Key, wich you can get from <a href="https://t.me/CPMNukerBot">@CPMNukerBot</a> for free with 1K Credits Balance.</h4>

 ![](./assets/tool.png)